sagnikrg/sagnikrg.github.io/README.md

 **AIR Raagam Schedule:** During the lockdown due to COVID-19 second phase we figured out that Akashvani (All India Radio) has started featuring Raagam as a Youtube  Live.
 As much excited as we were, the daily schedule were nowhere to be found easily.

-I have created a channel in Telegram (using IFTTT) to ease the same by streamlinig any updates regarding Daily Schedule, Features etc at live time.
+I have created a channel in Telegram to ease the same by streamlinig any updates regarding Daily Schedule, Features etc at live time.

 Public Link:[https://t.me/AIRRaagam](https://t.me/AIRRaagam)